zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will provision a new Azure Cosmos DB account using the MongoDB API.

-#### Task to complete
+#### Tasks to complete

-- Create an Azure Cosmos DB account, named best-for-you-db, using the MongoDB API
+- Create an Azure Cosmos DB account, named best-for-you-db, using the MongoDB API.

 #### Exit criteria

-- You can navigate to your Cosmos DB account in the Azure portal
+- You can navigate to your Cosmos DB account in the Azure portal.

 ### Task 2: Update database connection string

 In this task, you will retrieve the connection string for your Azure Cosmos DB database, and update the starter application's database connection string.

-#### Task to complete
+#### Tasks to complete

-- Retrieve the primary connection string for you Azure Cosmos DB account from the azure portal
+- Retrieve the primary connection string for you Azure Cosmos DB account from the azure portal.
-- Update the databaseUrl variable in *app.js* to the connection string for your Azure Cosmos DB
+- Update the databaseUrl variable in *app.js* to the connection string for your Azure Cosmos DB.
-- Insert the database name, best-for-you-organics, into the connection string
+- Insert the database name, best-for-you-organics, into the connection string.

 #### Exit criteria